 Ethernet-dedicated internet service is provided with a minimum speed of 10 Mbps, and can handle speeds of 1 Gbps or greater if necessary.
 Therefore a single Ethernet connection can deliver the equivalent bandwidth of six T1 lines and is scalable without the requirement of additional infrastructure improvements.
 In addition, Ethernet is less expensive to run and maintain than a T1 connection and far more reliable than a simple broadband connection.

 Factors to Consider When Deciding Between T1 and Ethernet Internet Connections

 The following factors are important when choosing between a T1 line and Ethernet dedicated internet:

 The modern business climate often dictates that internet connections have at their disposal much more bandwidth than necessary ten to fifteen years ago, and most single T1 connections are not able to easily handle the increased data demands.
 Ethernet dedicated internet is less expensive, can be easily applied to both local and wide area networks, and can be easily scaled to meet the demands of your growing business.

 Many factors rate consideration when choosing the right type of business internet service, but most important are the present and future needs of the business itself.
 If you plan to expand your business internally with more staff or externally with more locations, then it makes sense to choose an internet connection that can grow with your business.
-Ethernet dedicated internet offers options for speed and bandwidth and is less expensive and more easily scalable than other options.
+Ethernet dedicated internet offers options for speed, bandwidth, a dedicated IP address and is less expensive and more easily scalable than other options.